 Seventy-seven percent of workers surveyed said some of their colleagues get recognition they don’t deserve, while those who bring more to the table professionally get ignored, according to the study.

-Nearly half — or 45% of participants — said they “rarely or never” raked in the amount of money they deserved, and 44% said skilled workers were “‘always or often’ overlooked.”
+Nearly half — or 45% of participants — said they “rarely or never” raked in the amount of money they deserved, and 44% said skilled workers, like systems engineers, were “‘always or often’ overlooked.”